-Nunn leads Heat past Raptors 111-102
+Nunn scores 28 to lead Heat past Raptors 111-102

 TIP-INS

-Heat: G Tyler Herro missed a third game with neck spasms. … F Jimmy Butler and G Avery Bradley missed their fifth straight games while in coronavirus protocol. … C Meyers Leonard warmed up, but sat out a fifth game with a shoulder injury. … Adebayo entered the game as the only NBA player averaging at least 19.5 points, nine rebounds, 5.1 assists, 1.2 blocks and one steal.
+Heat: Herro missed a third game with neck spasms. … Butler and Bradley missed their fifth straight games while in coronavirus protocol.
+Leonard sat out a fifth game with a shoulder injury. … Adebayo entered the game as the only NBA player averaging at least 19.5 points, nine rebounds, 5.1 assists, 1.2 blocks and one steal.

-Raptors: Lowry needs 14 points to reach 10,000.
-Only five other active NBA players have scored 10,000 points with their current team. … Chris Boucher’s franchise-tying record of six straight games of 15 or more points off the bench ended.
+Raptors: Lowry needs 14 points to reach 10,000 for his career with Toronto.
+Only five other active NBA players have scored 10,000 points with their current team.
+Lowry scored another 3,732 points in stints with Houston and Memphis. … Chris Boucher’s franchise-tying record of six straight games of 15 or more points off the bench ended.

 UP NEXT